 - The term “Accused student” means any student accused of violating this Student Code.

 Cayuga Community College reserves the right to initiate disciplinary proceedings for on and off-campus incidents involving violations of the Student Code of Conduct.
 Initiation of the Conduct Review process for off-campus incidents may occur when the violation is committed while participating in a College sanctioned or sponsored activity, the violation adversely affects the educational or service function of the college, or the violation adversely affects the individual’s suitability as a member of the College community.
 The seriousness of off-campus conduct, the risk of harm involved, and whether the off-campus conduct is part of a series of actions which occurred both on and off-campus, may be considered in determining whether or not to exercise off-campus jurisdiction.
-The Director of Student Development (or designee) will determine if the College will pursue action for off-campus behavior.
+The Director of Student Engagement (or designee) will determine if the College will pursue action for off-campus behavior.

 Students who engage in alleged violations of the Student Code of Conduct may also face civil or criminal penalties.
 This statement is not intended to replace federal, state, or local actions.
 Any action involving the student in a legal proceeding does not free the student from responsibility to participate in a College disciplinary hearing.
 The College will decide whether to proceed with action, before, after, or simultaneously with a legal proceeding.